ihsn/SDCPractice/measure_risk.rst

 number of violating individuals by using the sample frequency counts in the *sdcMicro* object.
 The number of violators is the number of individuals with sample frequency counts smaller than the specified threshold :math:`k`.
-In Example 4.5, we show an example of how to calculate any threshold for :math:`k` using the already-stored risk measures available after setting up an *sdcMicro* object in *R*.
+In :numref:`code45`, we show an example of how to calculate any threshold for :math:`k` using the already-stored risk measures available after setting up an *sdcMicro* object in *R*.
 :math:`k` can be replaced with any required threshold.
 The choice of the